Jump to Section:

-To request public information from UT Health Northeast, you may send your written request by mail, email, fax, or hand delivery as follows:
+To request public information or responsive documents from UT Health Northeast, you may send your written request by mail, email, fax, or hand delivery as follows:

 Ms. Terry Witter